On Extended Thermodynamics: From Classical to the Relativistic Regime: Second Order Theories: The Hydrodynamical Approximation

 where $k_{AB}$ $A,B, \in (1,2,...,n)$, is an $(n\times n)$ a semi-positive matrix with real entries and the angular bracket in the last equation signifies:

-These set of phenomenological equations coupled with the conservation laws $\nabla_{\mu} T^{\mu\nu}=0, \nabla_{\mu}J^{\mu}=0$ provide a complete set of equations describing the behavior of near equilibrium states whose evolution is compatible with the second law.
-They contain underdetermined coefficients whose nature are to be specified by microphysics like kinetic or quantum theory.\\

-As they derived here, equations (\ref{SOT:NU1}, \ref{SOT:PI}, \ref{SOT:PI1}) valid for any rest frame specified by a four velocity $u$ subject only to the restriction that $u$ lies between $(0, min(\epsilon_{1},\epsilon_{2},....\epsilon_{n}))$ where $\epsilon_{i}$ is the pseudo angle defined by $u_{E}$ and the four velocity $u_{i}$ parallel a $J_{i}$ (see comment in the introduction section.)
-They simplify slightly whenever they are expressed relative to a particular frame like the energy frame or the particle frame\footnote{Strictly for a fluid mixture this frame is not well defined, or more precisely there exist $n$ such frames specified by the corresponding $u_{A}$.
+Equations (\ref{SOT:NU1}, \ref{SOT:PI}, \ref{SOT:PI1}) are the phenomenological relations that follow by imposing the second law $\nabla_{\mu}S^{\mu}\geq 0$ for the choice $Q^{\mu}$ shown in (\ref{SOT:Q1}).
+Originally, they have been derived by Israel in Ref.\refcite{Isr1}, although in this original article Israel analysis includes the case where there inter-particle reactions in a fluid mixture.\\ As they are derived here, they are valid for any rest frame specified by a four velocity $u$ as long as this $u$ lies between $(0, min(\epsilon_{1},\epsilon_{2},....\epsilon_{n}))$ where $\epsilon_{i}$ is the opening angle defined by $u_{E}$ and the four velocity $u^{\mu}{}_{I}$ parallel to the corresponding $I-$type particle $J^{\mu}_{I}$ (see comments in the Appendix A).
+It might be worth mentioning that even though in the derived equaciones (\ref{SOT:NU1}-\ref{SOT:PI1}) appear explicitly the $n$-particle drifts $ \nu^\mu_{\ A}:=n_{A}{}^{\mu}(u_{E}), A \in (1,...,n)$ eventually these drifts can be eliminated by appealing to (\ref{AD}) which shows that (\ref{SOT:NU1}-\ref{SOT:PI1}) hold relative to an ''arbitrary'' fram $u$.\\ They simplify slightly whenever they are expressed relative to a particular frame like the energy frame or the particle frame\footnote{For a fluid mixture the particle frame is not well defined, or more precisely there exist $n$ such frames specified by the corresponding $u_{A}$.
 Relative to each of these frames the corresponding species of type $A$ is at rest even though the other species exhibit a drift relative to this particular frame.
-Often, for a fluid mixture, the material four velocity $u_{M}$ is introduce via $u_{M}{}^{\mu}=\frac {w_{A} j_{A}^{\mu}}{w_{A}n_{A}}$ where $w_{A}$ are arbitrary weights and $n_{A}=-u^{A}_{\mu}J_{A}^{\mu}$.
+Often, for a fluid mixture, the material four velocity $u_{M}$ is introduce via $u_{M}{}^{\mu}=\sum\limits_{A=1}^{n}\frac {w_{A} J_{A}^{\mu}}{w_{A}n_{A}}$ where $w_{A}$ are arbitrary weights and $n_{A}=-u^{A}_{\mu}J_{A}^{\mu}$.
 Relative to this ''material frame'' a heat flux $q^{\mu}$ is defined via $q^{\mu}=h^{\mu}(u_{M})$.
 We shall not write the phenomenological equations relative to this material frame.
 They can be derived by a straightforward generalization of the approach of this section.}.
-For a simple fluid and relative to the energy frame, the phenomenological equations are obtained from (\ref{SOT:NU1}, \ref{SOT:PI}, \ref{SOT:PI1}) by setting everywhere $h^{\mu}=0$, removing the summation symbols and the indices $(A, B)$.
+For a simple fluid and relative to the energy frame, the phenomenological equations are obtained from (\ref{SOT:NU1}, \ref{SOT:PI}, \ref{SOT:PI1}) by setting $h^{\mu}=0$ everywhere, removing the summation symbols and the indices $(A, B)$.
 They reduce to the form: